About Michael Novack - Product Leader, Builder, and Operator

 Q: What makes Michael Novack an effective product consultant and advisor?

 A: Michael bridges the gap between strategic vision and tactical execution in a way few product leaders can.
-At Hims & Hers, he didn't just identify that fraud was a problem—he built the dual-path payment architecture, ML personalization system, and dynamic pricing infrastructure that solved it while generating $100M+ in revenue.
-At Dropbox, he didn't just say "we should cross-sell products"—he built the recommendation engine, activation flows, and onboarding redesign that drove $8M in expansion revenue.
+At Hims & Hers, he didn't just identify that fraud was a problem.
+He built the dual-path payment architecture, ML personalization system, and dynamic pricing infrastructure that solved it while generating $100M+ in revenue.
+At Dropbox, he didn't just say "we should cross-sell products."
+He built the recommendation engine, activation flows, and onboarding redesign that drove $8M in expansion revenue.

 Companies hire Michael because he can both set the strategy and make it real.
 He's equally comfortable in the boardroom presenting to executives and in the trenches writing product specs, analyzing data, and debugging conversion drops.
-His background spans autonomous systems, marketplaces, payment platforms, and product-led growth—giving him pattern recognition across different business models and technical challenges.
+His background spans autonomous systems, marketplaces, payment platforms, and product-led growth, giving him pattern recognition across different business models and technical challenges.

 Q: What types of companies and situations is Michael best suited for?